Is Georgia an At-Fault State When It Comes to a Car Accident?

 One of the benefits of living in an at-fault state is that the person who causes an accident is held accountable.
 Of course, your Buford car accident lawyer must prove the other driver was at fault.

-Once your attorney does this, they can focus on proving your damages.
+Once your attorney does this, they can focus on proving your damages and negotiating with the other driver’s insurance company.
 As long as the defendant’s policy limits cover your damages, you shouldn’t have any issues.

 If their policy limits don’t cover your damages, you can pursue your own insurance carrier for the difference.
+If the damages exceed the policy limits, you also have the option to file a personal injury lawsuit.
 Worst case, your Buford accident attorney can always sue the other driver personally for damages.

-If your Buford car accident lawyer truly believes the other driver caused the crash, there are certain steps they need to take.
+If your Buford car accident lawyer truly believes the other driver was the at-fault driver, there are certain steps they need to take.
+Having the right car insurance coverage can make a significant difference in how smoothly the claims process goes.
 The first thing they’ll do is help you file a claim with the defendant’s insurance company.

 Along with your claim, your Buford accident attorney must submit the necessary documentation to prove that the other driver was at fault.
 This can include some or all of the following: